hungcq/knowledge-repo/IT/designing-data-intensive-applications/10-batch-processing.md

     - Diversity of processing model: not constrained to SQL
     - Design for frequent faults (eg preemption, termination)
 ### 10.3.
 Beyond MapReduce
 - Materialization of immediate state: write files to HDFS after each job: slow down execution, have to wait prev job to finish
 - -> Dataflow engines (Spark, Tez, Flink):
-  - Handle entire workflow as one job
+  - Handle entire workflow as one job.
+Advs:
     - Don't have to alternate map & reduce: only operator functions chained together
     - Don't have to sort when not required
     - Can optimize base on workflow info
-  - Need to recompute data/save checkpoint in case immediate state on RAM lost
+  - Need to recompute data/save checkpoint in case immediate state on RAM is lost
   - -> Operator functions must be deterministic
 - Graphs & iterative processing: Pregel model:
-  - Vertex send message to another
+  - Vertex sends message to another
-  - Vertex save state in memory between iterations, process only incoming message
+  - Vertex saves state in memory between iterations, process only incoming message
   - Hard to partition frequently communicating vertexes together
   - -> Lot of mes sent via network
   - -> Running on 1 machine is usually more efficient